cies/resume/README.md

         sudo apt-get install texlive-xetex tex-gyre texlive-latex-recommended
         xelatex cies-breijs-resume

-I don't use `pdflatex` but `XeTeX` since it allows me to use Pagella's lowercase numbers.
+I don't use `pdflatex` but `XeTeX` since it allows me to easily use Pagella's lowercase numbers.